egberts/easy-admin/README.md

 writes the configuration files ... securely, and starts your services...

-just the way you wanted them.
+Just the way you want them.

-No more accidential security vulnerabilities,
+* No more accidential security vulnerabilities,
+* No network holes,
+* No hacked box,
-No more guessing nor remembering settings of zillion things.
+* No more guessing nor remembering settings of zillion things.

-Just read questions, be done, up and running.
+Just read the questions, be done; up and running.